Msdot001/Immo_Eliza_House_App/README.md

 Ideally, your API would ask a user to provide with information about a property (features) and return the estimated price using your model.

 ## Description
-Python scripts to scrape from www.immoweb.be for houses and apartments in the market for sale.
+The purpose of this report is to document the development of a Python web scraping project that was completed as a solo project.
+The project involved creating a script to scrape data from www.immoweb.be for houses and apartments that are on the market for sale.

-It uses threading and it can be run many times.
-Ideal is; for a standard pc with 16 GB memory and i7 cpu,  20 threads while scraping properties and 100 urls for each thread.
+### Methodology:
-It takes around 50 minutes for scraping 2000 properties.
+The project was completed using Python, and threading was implemented to enable the script to gather data quickly and efficiently.
+The recommended setup for the script was to use 20 threads on a standard PC with 16 GB memory and an i7 CPU.
+The script was designed to handle up to 100 URLs for each thread, which allowed it to gather data on up to 2000 properties in approximately 50 minutes.

 ### Input